debops/debops/docs/security-policy.rst

 `DebOps Security Announcements mailing list`_.
 The mailing list is very low traffic, and it receives the public notifications the moment the embargo is lifted.
-If you produce packages of DebOps and require prior notification of vulnerabilities, you should get in touch with the DebOps Project.
+If you produce packages of DebOps and require prior notification of vulnerabilities, you should get in touch with the `DebOps project Leader`_.

 No one outside the core team, the initial reporter or downstream projects will be notified prior to the lifting of the embargo.
 We regret that we cannot make